eclipse-edc/MinimumViableDataspace/README.md

 ## Running the demo (inside IntelliJ)

 There are several run configurations for IntelliJ in the `.run/` folder.
-One each for Bob's and Alice's connector runtimes and
+One each for the consumer and provider connectors runtimes and IdentityHub runtimes plus one for the provider catalog server, and one named "dataspace".
+The latter is a compound run config an brings up all other runtimes together.

-IdentityHub runtimes and one named "dataspace".
-The latter brings up all other runtimes together.
+The connector runtimes contain both the controlplane and the dataplane.
+Note that in a real-world scenario those would likely be separate runtimes to be able to scale them differently.
+Note also, that the [Kubernetes deployment]() does indeed run them as separate pods.

-However, with `did:web` documents there is a tightly coupled relation between DID and URL, so we can't easily re-use the same DIDs.
+However, with `did:web` documents there is a tight coupling between DID and URL, so we can't easily re-use the same DIDs.

-DID documents are dynamically generated when "seeding" the data, in particular when creating the `ParticipantContext`s in IdentityHub.
+DID documents are dynamically generated when "seeding" the data, specifically when creating the `ParticipantContext`s in IdentityHub.
 This is automatically being done by a script `seed.sh`.

 After executing the `dataspace` run config in Intellij, be sure to **execute the `seed.sh` script after all the